-Further, an Andorra-EU Association Agreement is being negotiated as of today's date, the outcome on key-negotiation areas (e.g. free movement of persons and services) of which still remains to be seen.
+Further, an Andorra-EU Association Agreement is being negotiated as of the time of writing, the outcome on key negotiation areas (e.g., free movement of persons and services) of which still remains to be seen.

 2 Fund Structures

 2.1 What are the principal legal structures used for Alternative Investment Funds?